 6. Now, right-click on “chrome1-Shortcut” in the desktop and then click on “Rename“.

 8. Now, double click on “chrome-Shortcut” to open it on your computer.

 Now, if you have Google Chrome already pinned to your taskbar, follow these steps to pin the new one-

 1. Right-click on “Google Chrome” on your taskbar, and then click on “Unpin from taskbar” to unpin it.

 2. Now, double click on the new “chrome” icon on your desktop to open it on your computer.

-3. Now, on taskbar, right click on “Google Chrome” icon on taskbar, and then click on “Pin to taskbar” to pin it.
+3. Now, on the taskbar, right-click on the “Google Chrome” icon, and then click on “Pin to taskbar” to pin it.